blueshrapnel/UH-7COM1039-DPP/README.md

 This repository contains a LaTeX version of the guide template included on page 23, Appendix A of the MSc Project Handbook.

-Feel free to use this LaTeX template with [Overleaf](http://overleaf.com) or any other editor, e.g. [Microsoft Visual Studio Code](https://code.visualstudio.com/) with the following extensions: LaTeX language support (mathematic.vscode-latex) and LaTeX Workshop (James-Yu.latex-workshop).
+Feel free to use this LaTeX template with [Overleaf](http://overleaf.com) by cloning from this [link](https://www.overleaf.com/read/xxvghxhjkjyh) or any other editor, e.g. [Microsoft Visual Studio Code](https://code.visualstudio.com/) with the following extensions: LaTeX language support (mathematic.vscode-latex) and LaTeX Workshop (James-Yu.latex-workshop).

 Manage references using a bibliography manager (see two examples below) which makes it easier to export bibtex entries.
  * https://www.zotero.org/  or create bibtex entries using https://zbib.org/